Skip to main content

 NSF PAPPG

 Sponsor-specific tools and resources for working with the National Science Foundation (NSF).
-The National Science Foundation's (NSF) Proposal & Award Policies & Procedures Guide (PAPPG), is effective for proposals with off-campus or off-site work due on or after January 30, 2023.
+The National Science Foundation's (NSF) Proposal & Award Policies & Procedures Guide (PAPPG), is effective for proposals on or after May 20, 2024.
+(Review the January 30, 2023 changes

 Concerns Regarding International Activities